 - a.
-Allocation for Activity: \$82,137,529 - b.
-Maximum Award: \$25 million per development/developer (Harris County may request waiver to exceed on a project by project basis) - c.
+Allocation for Activity: \$91,060,401 - b.
+Maximum Award: \$25 million per development/developer (Harris County may grant a waiver to exceed on a project by project basis) - c.
 Eligible Applicants: Applicants acting individually or as participants in a nonprofit corporation, a LP or LLC, other legally formed entity eligible to apply for CDBG-DR funding: - i.
 For-profit Developers/ Borrowers; - ii.
 Public housing authorities; - iii.
 Units of local governments; or - iv.
 Not-for-profit Developers/ Borrowers. - d.
 Eligible Activity, HCDA Section 105(a)(1), 105(a)(4), 105(a)(9), 105(a)(11), and 105(a)(14-15); A waiver eligible under 83 FR 5844 permits new housing construction: - i.
 New construction of affordable single-family housing. - ii.
 Infrastructure for housing development.
-Infrastructure for housing development to include design and construction of water and wastewater lines, connects and facilities; utilities, storm sewer; detention; SWPPP; irrigation; mitigation (sound, floodplain, etc.); fencing; streets, streetlights, signage and sidewalks; landscaping; trenching; and other concrete work. - iii.
+Infrastructure for housing development to include design and construction of water and wastewater lines, connects and facilities; utilities, storm sewer; detention; SWPPP; irrigation; mitigation (sound, floodplain, etc.); fencing; streets, streetlights, signage and sidewalks/trails; school bus shelters; landscaping and resident recreation areas; trenching; and other concrete work. - iii.
 Down Payment Assistance. - iv.
-Public Services within the 15 percent cap (e.g., housing counseling, credit cleanup, legal services).
+Public Services within the 15 percent cap (e.g., housing counseling, credit cleanup, legal services, case management).
 These services are to assist LMI homebuyers to access homeownership opportunities being created in the developments.
 The County will ensure that these programs are made accessible to individuals having wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments.
 Intake and program servicing and meeting facilities will be accessible per the ADA.
 In accordance with 24 CFR 8.6, the County will indicate on correspondence materials disseminated to clients and prospective clients how to access information through alternative means if they have an impairment, disability, language barrier, etc. Additionally, written communication will ask clients and prospective clients whether they need assistance for mobility impairments, visual or hearing impairments, or other disabilities.
 Additional information is available in the Harris County Housing Guidelines.